Simply Connected Topology in Perturbed Vortices and Field-Reversed Configurations: Introduction

-\textbf{Introduction } To improve the confinement of plasma, many magnetic-confinement fusion-reactor (MFE) designs have a toroidal topology, \textit{e.g.}, tokamaks, stellarators, reversed-field pinches, and spheromaks.
-In the spheromak category there is a promising type of fusion confinement device, with spacecraft propulsion applications, called the field-reversed configuration (FRC) \cite{bellan,steinhauer2011review, Paluszek2023} sustained by adding an odd-parity rotating magnetic field (RMF) \cite{CohMil, Cohen_2000, glasser}.
-The FRC-RMF system can be modeled as a perturbed zero-helicity structure such as Soloviev equilibrium \cite{solovev} and, equivalently, Hill's vortex \cite{Hill, glasser}.
+To improve the confinement of plasma, many magnetic-confinement fusion-reactor (MFE) designs have a toroidal topology, \textit{e.g.}, tokamaks, stellarators, reversed-field pinches, and spheromaks.
+In the spheromak category, there is a promising type of fusion confinement device, with spacecraft propulsion applications, called the field-reversed configuration (FRC) \cite{bellan,steinhauer2011review, Paluszek2023} sustained by adding an odd-parity rotating magnetic field (RMF) to Hill's vortex-like background magnetic field structure \cite{CohMil, Cohen_2000, glasser}.
+The FRC-RMF system can be modeled as a perturbed zero-helicity structure, such as Soloviev equilibrium \cite{solovev} and, equivalently, Hill's vortex \cite{Hill, glasser}.
 These vortices have found further importance in broad and diverse fields such as accretion disks in astrophysics \cite{Barge1995, Lovelace1999, Meheut2012}, geophysical dynamics \cite{moffatt1991vorticity}, and even biological systems like jellyfish motion \cite{dabiri2010jellyfish, rosett2019vortex, Shadden2006}.
 Given an exactly equivalent mathematical structure, the work presented in this paper equally applies to a broad array of phenomena.

 This motivates a systematic analysis of zero-helicity vortex structures.
 Hill’s seminal 1894 paper, by solving the Euler equations, described a self-sustaining spherical vortex moving like a solid body within a fluid \cite{Hill}.
 Wan \cite{wan} proved that Hill’s vortex is an energy-maximizing system using the variational principle.
 Amick and Fraenkel \cite{amick} demonstrated the uniqueness of the solution.
-The long-held assumption is that the topology of these vortices across various fields is toroidal, which, as this paper will show, is not necessarily true.
+The long-held assumption is that the topology of these vortices is toroidal, which, as this paper will show, is not true in the presence of arbitrarily small perturbations.